THERMAL IMAGING INSPECTIONS

 What is Infrared Thermal Imaging?

 Infrared thermal imaging uses infrared technology to detect very small differences in temperature.
 Every material has a unique thermal signature and when moisture, heat, cold, or wood destroying insects are introduced into the structure the thermal signature changes.
-The changes can be subtle or dramatic.
-The thermal signatures become detectable with this incredible technology.
+These subtle or dramatic thermal signature changes become detectable with this incredible technology.
 Thermal image scanning technology is now commonly used to evaluate residential and commercial structures.
-As a non-invasive inspection tool it can quickly help discern where there are suspected issues.
-This can help to limit the areas where time consuming further evaluation and destructive discovery is needed.
+As a non-invasive inspection tool it can quickly help discern where there are suspected issues, helping to limit the areas where time-consuming evaluation and destructive discovery is needed.